 NYU Shanghai Handshake is a great online tool for students to search for jobs and internships.
 Students can also use Handshake to schedule career counseling appointments, join resume books, sign up for workshops, and explore additional career tools.

 For students' quick 5-10 minute questions or resume critique without an appointment.

 Make an appointment with a course counselor through Handshake.

-See CDC's upcoming career events in Orgsync.
+See CDC's upcoming career events.

 To begin your career exploration, you may read CDC's Industry Guides.
 When you are applying for a job, please refer to CDC's Skill Guides to get support in writing resumes and cover letters, preparing for the interviews and networking.
 And read Important Considerations before/after accepting a job or internship.

 A Resume is a formal document that lists a job applicant's work experience, education and skills.
 It demonstrates an applicant's qualifications for a particular job.